22or/WebAssign-Plus/PRIVACY.md

-No personal data will ever be collected, stored, sent, or otherwise used in any way whatsoever.
+No personal data will ever be collected or otherwise used in any way whatsoever.
+Webassign Plus stores only its enabled/disabled state.

-All functionality is limited to the client interface.
 I have no interest in knowing anything about you at all.